celo-org/celo-monorepo/packages/mobile/src/analytics/README.md

 ## Custom Event Tracking

-Make a call to CeloAnalytics.track() with the event name and any associated properties that should be tracked as part of this event.
+Make a call to ValoraAnalytics.track() with the event name and any associated properties that should be tracked as part of this event.

 ## PILOT_ONLY flag